TobMoeller/P3-CSH-1/README.md

 }
 ```

-So with this class, anytime i instantiate a new Day it gets added to the static `days` list from where i can easily navigate between them.
+Anytime i instantiate a new Day it gets added to the static `days` list from where i can easily navigate between them.

 Each day has its own list of the struct `Aufgabe` which contains a delegate and a matching description of it.
 This list gets filled with the methods of each day.